If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 “I have suffered for years with migraines and sensitivity to lights.
 I have done botox, all types of medications to no avail.
 These light sensitivity glasses don’t stop the migraines, but do help.
 I can now open my blinds at home on a sunny day without being in pain, and also I can go into stores without having to wear my sunglasses.” -Cynthia

 Sunglasses are made for the outdoors, and very dark sunglasses may serve light-sensitive people well for outdoor conditions.
-But for indoor lighting, even the most light-sensitive people are strongly encouraged to wear lenses that are specifically made to filter out only the painful light.
+But for indoor lighting, even the most light-sensitive people are strongly encouraged to wear lenses that are specifically made to filter out only the harmful light.

 FAQs About Dark Sunglasses for Sensitive Eyes